chloealbright/DevHiveMind/Language Overlap/Abstract Classes.md

 EditDate: 2023-10-29
 Relates:
 ---
-An abstract class is a fundamental concept in object-oriented programming that cannot be instantiated; you cannot create objects directly from it.
-Its primary purpose is to serve as a blueprint for other classes by defining common attributes and methods shared among its subclasses.
-In contrast, a concrete class is one that can be instantiated, allowing the creation of objects.

 ## Abstraction
   - The function and uses of a class are known
   - The actual implementation is hidden from the user.